 Plant taxonomy classifies this flower as Phlox paniculata 'David.'
 The cultivar is named after the husband of its developer, F. M. Mooberry.
 Both this genus and Jacob's ladder plant belong to the namesake phlox family of plants.

-The P. paniculata species is commonly called "panicle," "summer," "tall," or, more often, "garden" phlox to distinguish it from P. subulata, for example, which, unlike its upstanding cousin, is a creeping plant.
+The P. paniculata species are commonly called "panicle," "summer," "tall," or, more often, "garden" phlox to distinguish it from P. subulata, for example, which, unlike its upstanding cousin, is a creeping plant.
+The creeping kind also blooms in spring, while P. paniculata flowers in summer.
+'David' garden phlox is grouped with the herbaceous perennial plants.

-'David' phlox reaches a height of 2-4 feet (maximum) and grows in clumps, with a spread of about 2-3 feet (maximum).
+'David' phlox reaches a height of 2 to 4 feet maximum and grows in clumps, with a spread of about 2 to 3 feet maximum.
 It may stay smaller than that if growing conditions are not ideal.
 It bears small, white flowers.
 The fragrant flowers occur in clusters at the top of the plant.
 Leaves are lance-shaped.
 Its growth habit is upright.

 Native Origin, Planting Zones, Sun and Soil Needs

-Native to eastern North America, garden phlox can usually be grown in planting zones 3-8, and this holds true for the cultivar, 'David.'
+Native to eastern North America, garden phlox can usually be grown in planting zones 3 to 8, and this holds true for the cultivar, 'David.'

 Uses in Landscaping